Maggie O’Neill is an artist, designer, and creative entrepreneur based in Washington, D.C.

-She is the co-founder of SWATCHROOM, a full-service design, art and fabrication studio.
-Through SWATCHROOM, she’s designed notable commercial spaces and private residencies throughout the Mid-Atlantic, including more than twenty restaurants and the offices for incubator 1776 in Washington, New York, and Dubai.
-She has also designed custom installation pieces for real estate developers, private commissions, and companies like Twitter and Microsoft.
+She is the co-founder of SWATCHROOM, a creative design firm of experts innovators specializing in hospitality design.
+As CCO of SWATCHROOM, her team has designed notable commercial spaces and private residences throughout the Mid-Atlantic, including more than 40 restaurants and a variety commercial spaces in Washington, New York, Colorado, Atlanta, Paris, and Dubai.
+She has also designed custom installation pieces for real estate developers, private commissions, and companies such as Twitter and Microsoft.

 In addition to her work, Maggie is focused on giving back to her community and paying it forward.
+Proceeds from her artwork have benefited organizations like N Street Village, Research Down Syndrome, Tribute 21 Autism Speaks, Habitat for Humanity, DC Central Kitchen, Safe Shores and Project Soar.
 She is the founder of SUPERFIERCE, a national traveling art exhibit that highlights female artists, benefits local charities and mentors aspiring artists.
-Proceeds from her artwork have benefited organizations like Research Down Syndrome, Autism Speaks, Habitat for Humanity, DC Central Kitchen, and Project Soar.
-Additionally, Maggie is active in her local community as a board member of Shaw Main Streets, a commercial revitalization and historic preservation non-profit.